ckeditor/ckeditor5/packages/ckeditor5-remove-format/docs/features/remove-format.md

 ## Configuring the remove format feature

-The feature has no integration–level configuration.
+This feature has no integration–level configuration.
 Once enabled, it works out–of–the–box with all {@link features/index core editor features}.

 ## A short note about content types in the editor

-The Remove format feature is intended to help users tidy up chunks of content from unnecessary formatting.
-Since each editor feature brings its own content types to the editor, if you do not want the unnecessary formatting to be enabled in the first place, you may want to consider {@link builds/guides/integration/configuration#removing-features reducing the number of features} enabled in the editor.
+The remove format feature is intended to help users tidy up chunks of content from unnecessary formatting.
+Each editor feature brings its own content types to the WYSIWYG editor.
+If you do not want the unnecessary formatting to be enabled in the first place, you may want to consider {@link builds/guides/integration/configuration#removing-features reducing the number of features} enabled in the editor.

 Doing that will spare the users the pain of manually removing formatting every time they paste content from other programs and make the editing experience smoother.
 The narrower set of editor features also gives you more control over the content saved to the database and prevents the accidental use of the types of content you would rather not store in your application.